...

 What are the Pros and Cons of YouTube?
 Complete Guide

-YouTube reigns supreme with its staggering 2.5+ billion monthly users consuming over a billion hours of video content daily.
-What began as a humble platform for amateur creators sharing cat videos and makeup tutorials is now became a marketing powerhouse that savvy businesses cannot afford to ignore.
+YouTube reigns supreme with its staggering 2.7+ billion monthly users consuming over a billion hours of video content daily.
+What began as a humble platform for amateur creators sharing cat videos and makeup tutorials has now become a marketing powerhouse that savvy businesses cannot afford to ignore.

-Amid the viral potential and global reach, the question which always remains: Is YouTube truly the right fit for your business strategy?
+Amid the viral potential and global reach, the question that always remains: Is YouTube truly the right fit for your business marketing strategy?

-For this, the first thing to understand is its pros and cons of YouTube for your business.
-This understanding will help you to get better in deciding what to do.
+For this, the first thing to understand is the pros and cons of YouTube for your business.
+This understanding will help you to make better decisions about what to do.

 • A global stage to showcase your brand’s unique value proposition to audiences across continents